 1952 FVI Bugs Bunny B-1

-Faint flaring at the tip of the upper lip.
-Collar clash sits lower than on 1952 FVI Bugs Bunny A-1.
+Faint flaring at the tip of the upper lip .
+Collar clash sits lower than on 1952 A-1.
 Light goiter clash under chin.
 Deep rectangular bulge under eagle appears in extra low position.
 Capped bell shoulder.

-A weak Bugs Bunny variety, but considerable clashing elsewhere.
+The most common 1952 Bugs Bunny.
+A weak variety, but considerable clashing elsewhere.

 1952-D FVI Bugs Bunny C-1

-Two nice spikes protrude from nose, one near corner, one centered.
+Two cylindrical spikes protrude from nose, one near corner, one centered.
 Multiple remnants on tip of lip and inside open mouth.
 Earliest stage shows sharp spike on tip of upper lip.
 This is the strongest 1952-D variety.
 Pronounced goiter at base of neck and under chin.
 Crease through upper center of nose.
-Die lines near end of nose seem to exist across all stages.
+Very heavy die scratch running above GOD WE.
 Strong nose clash under eagle with damage to right side of bell.
 Unusually crisp, shallowly punched mint mark, right of center.

 1952-D FVI Bugs Bunny C-2

 Two moderate spikes protrude from nose, one near the corner, the other centered.
 These become easier to see in later stages because numerous surrounding die lines fade.
 Pointed upper lip and slight clashing in open mouth, in some stages.
 Slight collar clash.
 Heavy pattern of die polishing in fields around bust.
 Nose clash under eagle.
 Unusual die gouge running diagonally through clapper, on all seen.
 Normal D mint mark, punched well right of center.

 1952-D FVI Bugs Bunny C-3